pedrosecchi67/LovelacePM/README.md

 (2) - flexibility of configuration and calculation method definition by the user;
 (3) - higher accuracy and completeness of the analysis performed, in spite of the low-fidelity Euler equation solver that serves as its kernel.

-* Performing full configuration analysis of subsonic aircraft in an amount of time that doesn't exceed 50 s per AOA for a 5000-panel mesh; (1) [not yet completed]
+* Performing full configuration analysis of subsonic aircraft in an amount of time that doesn't exceed 50 s per AOA for a 5000-panel mesh; (1) [completed on low-end (Euler solver is ready and capable of proposed performance)]
 * Performing viscous effect estimations based on viscid-inviscid coupling exclusively with geometry, Mach and Reynolds specifications, accepting custom initial guesses for boundary layer thickness; (2, 3) [not yet implemented]
 * Modelling fuselages, nacelles and engines accurately in terms of euler solution and viscous flow; (3) [not yet completed]
 * Approximating rotor behaviour through means of geometry and flow information, provided either by previous BEMT or LLT calculations (I. E., recieving local inflow characteristics along the rotor); (3) [not yet implemented]